Snoqualmie Falls Hydroelectric Plant: History

 A second penstock was added to Plant 2 in 1957.

 The penstock was supplied and installed by Chicago Bridge & Iron Co.

 Soon after the fifth generator was added to Plant 1, plans for Plant 2 began.
 Engineer W.A.
 Brackenridge studied and designed the plant.
-It would include a tunnel from the weir connected to a forebay would supply water to the future Plant 2, located just downstream from the falls.
+It would include a tunnel from the weir connected to a forebay which would supply water to the future Plant 2, located just downstream from the falls.
 Plant 2 was commissioned in 1910 with a single 9 MW Francis turbine-generator.
 To make future expansion possible, the tunnel and penstock were built large enough to supply up to three generators.
 Plant 2 underwent an expansion beginning in 1956.
 A second Francis turbine-generator was installed and commissioned in 1957.
 A larger second penstock was also installed as the new generator was much larger than earlier planned.
 At this time, the entire power plant had an installed capacity of 44.4 MW.
 The second turbine for Plant 2 was replaced in 1991 due to end-of-life and it was once again replaced in 2004 as it was damaged by sediment.
 In 2004, Puget Sound Energy was granted a new 40 year license from the Federal Energy Regulatory Commission which required that the plant maintain a consistent discharge equal to or greater than 30 ft3/s.